Kraken: Linnaeus's microcosmus

-The famous Swedish 18th century naturalist Carl Linnaeus in his Systema Naturae (1735) described a fabulous genus Microcosmus a "body covered with various heterogeneous [other bits]" (Corpusvariisheterogeneistectum).
+The famous Swedish 18th-century naturalist Carl Linnaeus in his Systema Naturae (1735) described a fabulous genus Microcosmus a "body covered with various heterogeneous [other bits]" (Corpusvariisheterogeneistectum).

-Linnaeus cited four sources under Microcosmus, namely: Thomas Bartholin's cetus (≈whale) type hafgufa; Paullin's monstrum marinum aforementioned; and Francesco Redi's giant tunicate (Ascidia) in Italian and Latin.
+Linnaeus cited four sources under Microcosmus, namely: Thomas Bartholin's cetus (≈whale) type hafgufa; Christian Franz Paullini's monstrum marinum aforementioned; and Francesco Redi's giant tunicate (Ascidia) in Italian and Latin.

 According to the Swedish zoologist Lovén, the common name kraken was added to the 6th edition of Systema Naturae (1748), which was a Latin version augmented with Swedish names (in blackletter), but such Swedish text is wanting on this particular entry, e.g. in the copy held by NCSU.
 It is true that the 7th edition of 1748, which adds German vernacular names, identifies the Microcosmus as "sea-grape" (Meertrauben), referring to a cluster of cephalopod eggs.

 Also, the Frenchman Louis Figuier in 1860 misstated that Linnaeus included in his classification a cephalopod called "Sepia microcosmus" in his first edition of Systema Naturae (1735).
 Figuier's mistake has been pointed out, and Linnaeus never represented the kraken as such a cephalopod.
 Nevertheless, the error has been perpetuated by even modern-day writers.